 Unfortunately, less than 10% of rare diseases have a specific treatment, most have no cure at all, and many manifest at a young age.
 Combining the COVID-19 pandemic with a limited population and lack of disease education and funding, their rare disease isn’t the only thing causing these families to feel alone.

-Starting with unique regulatory pathways and continuing through drug development and marketing applications, the differences inherent to rare and orphan disease clinical trials are ever-present and require a knowledgeable, empathetic and flexible CRO with the expertise to design and execute your orphan drug development plan, including the ability to incorporate decentralized clinical trial solutions.
+Starting with unique regulatory pathways and continuing through drug development and marketing applications, the differences inherent to rare and orphan disease clinical trials are ever-present and require a knowledgeable, empathetic and flexible CRO with the global expertise to design and execute your orphan drug development plan, including the ability to incorporate decentralized clinical trial solutions.

 With over 30,000 rare disease participants treated in more than 150 studies and 2,400 sites, along with our own personal experiences supporting friends and family struggling with rare diseases, Rho not only feels their pain – we’re determined to help find the cure.

 Our international relationships are leading the charge.
 To better support and aid the development of your product, we’ll lean hard on our strong relationships with advocacy organizations and clinical sites to simplify recruitment and increase retention while meeting regulatory requirements – ultimately providing a more feasible and flexible rare diseases clinical trial.

 Our collaborative relationship with Rho has been instrumental in the implementation of a complex and rigorous first in human genetic medicine study, including strategic solutions for unique challenges faced in rare disease gene therapy trials.
 Rho has leveraged existing relationships with patient advocacy organizations and worked closely with a centralized biosafety review partner early in study startup to help identify and mitigate potential challenges.

 Monica Gangal – Former VP of Clinical Operations at Anthera